Ingress (video game): Play environment

-A player using their mobile device ("scanner") is presented with a map representing the surrounding area.
+A player using their mobile device (scanner) is presented with a map representing the surrounding area.
 The map has a black background and is completely unmarked, except for buildings and roads outlined in grey but not labeled, and bodies of water.
 These geographical features are supplied by OpenStreetMap.
 Portals, Exotic Matter, links, and control fields are visible on the map.
 Distances from the player to in-game locations are displayed in metric units.

 Players must be physically near objects on the map to interact with them.
-The scanner represents the player as an arrow and an action range with a radius of 40 m.
-A player can "hack" nearby portals to acquire items.
+The scanner represents the player with an action range of 40 m.
+A player can hack nearby portals to acquire items.
 Players are rewarded with Action Points (AP) for actions within the game.
 Accumulating AP beyond certain thresholds grants higher access levels.
 The access levels are numbered 1 through 16, with 16 being the highest.
-Once a player reaches Access Level 16, they unlock the ability to "recurse", in which the player starts anew and is given recursion wings next to their agent name as well as the Simulacrum medal on their agent profile.
+Once a player reaches Access Level 16, they unlock the ability to recurse, which allows them to start anew with the option to switch factions.

 In addition to earning AP, certain actions within the game can earn a player a medal.
-Medals are typically multi-tiered and become a requirement for level advancement beyond Level 8.
-Most medals are statistic-based: for instance, capturing portals, total MUs captured, fields and links created, various offensive actions, and even, in the past, successfully discovering new portals.
-Some medals are time-limited requiring particular achievements in a set time frame.
+Medals are usually multi-tiered and become a requirement for level advancement beyond level 8.
+Most medals are statistic-based: for instance, capturing portals, total MUs captured, fields and links created, various offensive actions, and successfully discovering new portals.
+Some medals are time-limited, requiring particular achievements in a set time frame.
 Some are exclusive and can only be obtained by attending special events.

 In September 2014, Niantic introduced missions to the game.
 A mission is a user-created set of places to visit (waypoints) and interact in specified ways.
 Some missions list all the waypoints from the start, while others only reveal them once as the user progresses from one to the next.
 Completing missions rewards the player with a mission medal displayed on their agent profile.